Home » Walt Disney World » Vacation Planning » Visiting over the Holidays

 • Some parks may close for capacity on Christmas Day, New Year’s Day, or possibly the days surrounding them.
 If you want to be in a park, Magic Kingdom will be the most crowded.
 Plan on spending the day just people watching and taking it all in.
 Everything else will be gravy.

 • Nighttime spectaculars at Walt Disney World are always must-see events.
 That’s even more so during the holiday season.
-Make a plan to see Sunset Seasons Showcase and the Tree of Life Awakening holiday edition.
+Make a plan to see Sunset Seasons Showcase.

 • If you are so inclined, bring your favorite Christmas shirt or a Santa hat.
 Dressing for the season makes things more fun when celebrating the holiday at Walt Disney World!